How It Works

-What is data streaming?
-Data streaming involves real-time processing of data from up to thousands of sources such as sensors, financial trading floor transactions, e-commerce purchases, web and mobile applications, social networks and many more.
-By aggregating and analyzing these real-time data streams, enterprises can use database streaming to develop intelligence to improve agility, make better-informed decisions, fine-tune operations, improve customer service and act quickly to take advantage of business opportunity.
+Streaming data involves real-time processing of data from up to thousands of sources such as sensors, financial trading floor transactions, e-commerce purchases, web and mobile applications, social networks and many more.